-Let's brew some tea, whip up a quintessential British breakfast food, and raise the Union Jack, friends.
+Let's brew some tea and whip up a quintessential British breakfast food, friends.
+Keep calm and Kipper on!

-What you'll need to make a really good kippers breakfast:
+What you'll need to make this recipe:

 Full measurements and directions included in the printable recipe card below.